To use Alexa's story to raise awareness about the dangers of bullying and cyberbullying. Not only did she matter - everyone matters.

 To shed light on the issue of depression in adolescents and the relationship between depression, bullying and suicide.

-Most importantly, to start a conversation in schools and the general community that fosters solutions in curbing destructive behavior, promoting kindness and coming to the realization that everyone has the Power to Change an unfortunate Outcome.
+Most importantly, to start a conversation in schools and the general community that fosters solutions in curbing destructive behavior, promoting kindness and coming to the realization that through education everyone may possibly have the Power to Change an unfortunate Outcome.

 Out of sadness and frustration I wrote a poem and created an accompanying video tribute entitled SHE MATTERED.
 In the 9 years since Alexa's death, with even stronger bullying legislation across the nation, that now includes cyberbullying, the number of incidents climb.
 The root cause, for both the victim and perpetrator, is often related to underlying mental health issues.
 I want these to be addressed.